Service to Medicine and Community Award

 graduates dating back to the 1890s.
 Currently, Dr. Upton is a CAPS (Counseling and Psychiatry Services) staff Psychiatrist who has worked at the Center for Health and Wellbeing at UVM since 2004.
 His clinical interests include diagnostic

 evaluation, medication management and brief psychotherapy models.
 He has worked in a number of settings including inpatient psychiatry, substance abuse treatment centers and community mental health.
-For over ten years Dr. Upton has been a faculty
+For over ten years Dr. Upton has been a

-in the medical community including students, faculty, staff and patients.”
+for all underrepresented in the medical community including students, faculty, staff and patients.”
 His approach, says Gibson, “is thoughtful and inclusive.”